alban-gerome/adobe-analytics/duckface.md

 HTML5 supports custom attributes with any name of your choice, provided that it starts with "data-".
 After running Duckface, the body tag of the page will gain a new "data-duckface" and many "data-duckface-*" attributes where "*" represents a data point of interest such as the page name for example and all your props and eVars etc. Duckface will also add similar attributes to all the page elements that are tracked.
 This way, you can simply inspect the element and see if it is tracked and with which values.

 Now, with many data- attributes it will be difficult to read them so you can simply point at the element you want to check with your mouse, press the Shift key and right-click.
+It will display these data-attributes in not one but two nice tables in your browser console:

+* meta data: All data that will not appear in reports per se or not in that format such as the timestamp, the cachebuster, the Adobe Analytics library version, whether the vistor will be identified by the cookie method or the hard-coded mobile device id etc
+* reporting data: Everything that will end-up as-is or almost as-is in an Adobe Analytics report

-It will display these data-attributes in a nice table in your browser console and you order them by alphabetical order by clicking on the "(index)" column.
-Please note that this sort of table can only disply up to 100 characters so the raw request, i.e. the data-duckface-drc attribute value is truncated with an ellipsis (...) in the middle.
+These tables let you order them by alphabetical order by clicking on the "(index)" column.
+Please note that this sort of table can only display up to 100 characters per cell so the raw request, i.e. the data-duckface-src attribute value would be truncated with an ellipsis (...) in the middle and that's why it's missing from... the meta data table but...

 I mentioned above that for each page view and interaction tracking request, there is a Javascript object with a name starting with "s_i_".
 By pressing the Ctrl key and right click, it will show the name of that Javascript object and the raw tracking request URL in full.
 It may not show in full in the console but if you right-click and copy that URL, you will copy the full URL.